-- A. There should be enough grades for an adequate representation of the student's ability. - B. At least three daily grades per week - C. At least five-unit test grades per nine weeks. - D. Daily and homework grades will count 40% and unit tests will count 60%. - E. All grades shall be entered within an appropriate time frame of assigning the grade and posted in SAMs weekly (each Monday)
+- A. There should be enough grades for an adequate representation of the student's ability. - B. At least five-unit test grades per nine weeks. - C. Daily grades 30%, homework grades will count 10%, and unit tests will count 60%. - D. All grades shall be entered within an appropriate time frame of assigning the grade and posted in SAMs weekly (each Monday)